Local Cultural Council Program

 If Mass Cultural Council determines that the applicant has grounds for reconsideration, the LCC must convene a quorum of members and review the application, as if for the first time.
 Following all published state guidelines and council priorities, the LCC must decide whether to approve or deny the grant request and must notify the applicant of the final determination in writing.

-- On October all councils have posted their funding priorities and additional requirements to their council profiles.
-Applicants should visit the profile of the council to which they are applying to learn of any council priorities.
-This is also where a council would inform applicants that they require supplemental materials, such as a support letter, to be submitted with their online application.
+- On September 1, LCC funding priorities and additional requirements will appear on their council profiles.
+Applicants should visit the profile of the LCC to which they are applying to learn of any priorities or required supplemental materials, such as a support letter, to be submitted with their application.

-- Grant applications must be submitted to the LCC through the online system by the deadline, December 14 at 11:59:59 pm Eastern Time.
+- Grant applications must be submitted to the LCC through the online system by the deadline, October 15 at 11:59pm (ET).

-- Between December 14, 2020 and February 13, 2021 councils will hold voting meetings to make decisions on applications, send denial letters, and handle reconsideration requests.
+- LCCs hold voting meetings to make decisions on applications, send denial letters, and address reconsideration requests.

 - LCCs process reimbursement requests with their municipality.
 The time it takes LCCs and cities/towns to process reimbursements varies but can take 4-8 weeks.

-- Grantees carry out their programs and acknowledge the funding they’ve received through Mass Cultural Council/LCC.
+- Grantees carry out their programs, submit reimbursement or Direct Grant materials, and acknowledge the funding they’ve received through Mass Cultural Council/LCC.